isabella232/ingest-central/.github/ISSUE_TEMPLATE/Enhancement_suggestion.md

 ---

-**Please don't submit enhancement here without asking the ingest service first**
+**Please don't submit enhancement here without telling the ingest service first**

 *What problem does the suggested enhancement solve?
 Please describe.*